ddoa/dea-code-examples/exercises/videostore/README.md

 Introduction
 ------------
-The objective of this excerise is to gain practical expierience with refactoring existing code and identifying "bad smells".
+The objective of this exercise is to gain practical expierience with refactoring existing code and identifying "bad smells".
 Examine the section “Refactoring: A first example” down below.
 Refactorings 1 to 4 are already executed in the starting code that you can find in this repository.
 Create a new Maven Java project and include the starting code from this project.
 Execute the other refactorings (5 to 13) yourself in the exercises 1 t/m 4.
 Use your Java IDE for the previously mentioned refactorings only if they are supported.

 REFACTORING, A FIRST EXAMPLE
 ----------------------------